vespa-engine/vespa/Code-map.md

-This document aims to provide a map from the [functional elements](https://docs.vespa.ai/documentation/overview.html) of Vespa to the most implrtant modules in the flat module structure in the [code base on GitHub]()[https://github.com/vespa-engine/vespa).
+This document aims to provide a map from the [functional elements](https://docs.vespa.ai/documentation/overview.html) of Vespa to the most important modules in the flat module structure in the [code base on GitHub]()[https://github.com/vespa-engine/vespa).

+It covers the modules you are most likely to encounter as a developer.
+The rest are either small and needed for technical reasons or doing one thing which should be self-explanatory, or implementing the cloud service run by the Vespa team which we don't expect anybody else to run and therefor be interested in changing.

 ## The stateless container